 - The class session is canceled.

-within one business day prior to the scheduled first day of class and
+two business days prior to the scheduled first day of class and your class

-your class materials are returned.
-If you have previously transferred
+materials are returned.
+If you have previously transferred from one Life

 Fees for continuing education are deductible for federal income tax purposes